openvinotoolkit/openvino/docs/Documentation/torch_compile.md

 1. **Graph acquisition** - the model is rewritten as blocks of subgraphs that are either:

    * compiled by TorchDynamo and "flattened",
-   * fall back to the eager-mode, due to unsupported Python constructs (like control-flow code).
+   * falling back to the eager-mode, due to unsupported Python constructs (like control-flow code).

 2. **Graph lowering** - all PyTorch operations are decomposed into their constituent kernels specific to the chosen backend.
 3. **Graph compilation** - the kernels call their corresponding low-level device-specific operations.